DanilaMihailov/vim-tips-wiki/README.md

-# Vim Wiki Tips
+# Vim Tips Wiki
-All tips are downloaded from [VimWiki](https://vim.fandom.com/wiki/Vim_Tips_Wiki), parsed and formatted to look and work like native Vim help files.
+All tips are downloaded from [Vim Tips Wiki](https://vim.fandom.com/wiki/Vim_Tips_Wiki), parsed and formatted to look and work like native Vim help files.
 You can use `:helpgrep` to search tips.
 Use `Ctrl-]` to jump tags.
-All tips numbered and tagged in format `vwt-N` where `N` is number of tip.
-Try `:help vwt-1`.
+All tips numbered and tagged in format `vtw-N` where `N` is number of tip.
+Try `:help vtw-1`.

+NOTE: this plugin is NOT related to [vimwiki](https://github.com/vimwiki/vimwiki)

 ![Screenshot](https://github.com/DanilaMihailov/vim-wiki-tips/blob/master/screenshots/preview.png?raw=true)